louisdorard/dataiku-filter-listener/README.md

 * [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)
 * [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener)

 ## Why this component?

 We want to catch events triggered by Dataiku Dashboard Filters and access filter values from Dash code.
-As explained in the Dataiku documentation (Dashboards » Insights reference » Webapp » [Accessing dashboard filters](https://doc.dataiku.com/dss/latest/dashboards/insights/webapp.html#accessing-dashboard-filters), the Filters post events of type 'message' to the browser `window`.
+As explained in the Dataiku documentation (Dashboards » Insights reference » Webapp » [Accessing dashboard filters](https://doc.dataiku.com/dss/latest/dashboards/insights/webapp.html#accessing-dashboard-filters)), the Filters post events of type 'message' to the browser `window`.
 The message event's data contains a `type` property set to 'filters', and a `filters` property containing the actual filter values.

-The Dash Extensions library contains an EventListener class (see link in the next section) but it can't be used because it doesn't listen to events at the window level (see [line 20](https://github.com/emilhe/dash-extensions/blob/57c350d861ed484c6210faefcf51d0ff99ee304d/src/lib/components/EventListener.react.js#L20): "if no children are provided, attach to the document object").
+The popular [Dash Extensions](https://www.dash-extensions.com/) library contains an EventListener class but it can't be used because it doesn't listen to events at the window level (see [line 20](https://github.com/emilhe/dash-extensions/blob/57c350d861ed484c6210faefcf51d0ff99ee304d/src/lib/components/EventListener.react.js#L20): "if no children are provided, attach to the document object").

 ## How the component was built